 How Long Does It Take to Get a Credit Card?

-How long does it take to get credit card approval?
+How long does it take to get a credit card approved?

-Approval times can range from right away to several days, depending on your application details, the credit card and the credit card issuer.
-Here’s what to expect:
+Credit card approval times can range from right away to about a week, depending on your application details, the credit card and the credit card issuer.

 • Application accuracy: Incomplete or inaccurate applications can delay the process, as the lender may need to request additional information

-• On the borderline for approval: If your profile is close to the lender’s minimum qualification criteria, they may take more time to review your application
+• Qualifications: If your profile is close to the lender’s minimum qualification criteria, they may take more time to review your application

 How long does it take to receive your credit card?

-Once your application is approved, the time it takes to receive your physical credit card can vary.
+Once your application is approved, the time it takes to receive your physical credit card can vary depending on the delivery method.

 Standard mail delivery

-After you’re approved, it typically takes 7–10 business days to receive your new credit card by mail.
+After you’re approved, it typically takes 7 to 10 business days to receive your new credit card by mail.

 Expedited delivery options